 Standard cognitive-behavioral treatment for anxiety involves helping people face feared situations, so they can build up their confidence that they can handle them.
 However, the subtypes of shy kids identified by Gazelle show clearly that we can’t just shove shy kids into social situations and hope things will work out.
 For both immature and aggressive shy kids, for instance, their anxiety about interacting with peers is well founded: their peers really do tend to respond negatively to them!

 Exposure to (more) rejection won’t help children gain social confidence.
 Shy kids need specific guidance in how to connect with peers in positive ways, as well as practice doing so.

 Shy children don’t have to magically turn into life-of-the-party extroverts in order to fit in and have friends.
 There is certainly room in the world for a quieter style of relating!
-They do need to find ways of interacting that fit who they are and also lead to positive reactions from others.
+They do, however, need to find ways of interacting that fit who they are and that lead to positive reactions from others.
 Here are some ways you can help your shy child to learn to get along with peers.

-It takes kids many years to learn to imagine how someone else might feel in a particular situation.
-To support your child's perspective-taking skills, talk with you’re your child about thoughts and feelings as they come up in daily life or in books, TV shows, or movies.
-Talking about feelings helps kids label and understand inner experience.
+- Imagine others’ perspectives: It takes kids many years to learn to imagine how someone else might feel in a particular situation.
+To support your child's perspective-taking skills, talk with your child about thoughts and feelings as they come up—either in daily life or in books, TV shows, or movies.
+Talking about feelings helps kids label and understand inner experiences.
 Mentally putting themselves in other people’s shoes can guide kids in how to get along.
-Looking outward, by focusing on helping others feel comfortable can also help shy kids break free of paralyzing self-focus.
+Looking outward and focusing on helping others feel comfortable can also help shy kids break free of paralyzing self-focus.

-It can take awhile for reputations to change.
+- Be patient: It can take time for reputations to change.
 Peers may not notice immediately when your child has turned over a new leaf.
 Express your faith in your child’s ability to grow and learn.
 With guidance and persistent effort, your child can begin to build connections with other kids.

 For further reading: